24 Jun The Game Changer

 By avoiding the issue of hydraulic drag completely, and taking to the air, travel times came down to around 10 hours.

-All the energy to marginally improve travel times suddenly became re-focussed in a brand new way.
+All the energy to marginally improve travel times suddenly became re-focused in a brand new way.
 The limits of the old way of doing things dropped away.

 InterBe has been doing a lot of work with the NHS.
 Technologically the NHS cannot be faulted.
 It’s systems and procedures are second to none.

-Yet the responses to the demand for efficiency improvements are usually focussed on putting more and more effort into making an old organisation paradigm work.
-InterBe, like the introduction of the aeroplane. introduces a new way of approaching the problem.
+Yet the responses to the demand for efficiency improvements are usually focused on putting more and more effort into making an old organisation paradigm work.
+InterBe, as with the introduction of the aeroplane. introduces a new way of approaching the problem.

-Relationships underly the effectiveness of organisations and underpin the efforts to have amazing technologies used to their full extent.
+Relationships underlie the effectiveness of organisations and underpin the efforts to have amazing technologies used to their full extent.

 As human beings, we are not normally trained in the relationship skills our organisations need to function in the modern world.

 InterBe’s work is in educating people to liberate their communication potential allowing effective relationships and productive organisations.